-- 1. Oregon Revised Statute (ORS) 197.610 and Oregon Administrative Rule (OAR) 660-018-0020 require that notice be provided to the Department of Land Conservation and Development (DLCD) on any proposed amendment to a local land use regulation at least 35 days prior to the first public hearing.
-The public hearing on this matter is scheduled for August 10, 2020.
-Notice to DLCD was provided within 35 days of the proposed hearing date. - 2.
-Public notice has been sent by mail and published in the Statesman Journal newspaper, as required under SRC 300.1110(e).
+1. Oregon Revised Statute (ORS) 197.610 and Oregon Administrative Rule (OAR) 660-018-0020 require that notice be provided to the Department of Land Conservation and Development (DLCD) on any proposed amendment to a local land use regulation at least 35 days prior to the first public hearing.
+The public hearing on this matter was held August 24, 2020.
+Notice to DLCD was provided within 35 days of the proposed hearing date.

+2. Public notice has been sent by mail and published in the Statesman Journal newspaper, as required under SRC 300.1110(e).